-setpasswordpolicy(8) allows an administrator to change the system password policy.
-These policies are enforced by XSCF on the Service Processor.
-The new password policy applies only to users added after the setpasswordpolicy(8) command is executed.

-When a user is created, the adduser(8) command uses the expiry, inactive, maxdays, mindays, and warn paramaters as the password settings for the new account.
-The password(8) command can be used to change the password expiration settings for an existing account.

-The following options are supported: -d dcredit Sets the maximum credit for digits in a password.
+NAME setpasswordp setpasswordpolicy - manage the system password policy SYNOPSIS setpasswordpolicy [-d dcredit] [-e expiry] [-i inactive] [-k diflk] [-l lcredit] [-M maxdays] [-m minlen] [-n mindays] [-o ocredit] [-r remember] [-u ucredit] [-w warn] [- y retry] setpassword lpolicy -h DESCRIPTION policy.
+These p dpolicy(8) allows an administrator to change the system password policies are enforced by XSCF on the Service Processor.
+The new icy applies only to users added after the setpasswordpolicy(8) xecuted. mindays, and a s created, the adduser(8) command uses the expiry , inactive , maxdays , warn parameters as the password settings for the new account.
+The command can be used to change the password expiration settings for count.
+Privileges You must have e useradm privileges to run this command.
+Refer to setp rivileges(8) for more information.
+OPTIONS The following The following options are supported: -a dcredit Sets the maximum credit for digits in a password.
 The minimum acceptable password length is decreased by one for each digit in the password, up to dcredit value.
-Valid values are integers with value of 0 - 999999999.
+Valid values are integers with value of 0 - 9999999999.
 The initial setting is 1.
-See EXAMPLE 2. -е expiry Sets the number of days a new account will be valid before expiring and becoming disabled.
+See EXAMPLE 2. -e expiry Sets the number of days a new account will be valid before expiring and becoming disabled.
 This value is assigned to new user accounts when they are created.
 The initial value is 0.
 A zero means that the account will not expire.
-Valid values are integers with value of 0 - 999999999. -h Displays usage statement.
+Valid values are integers with value of 0 - 9999999999. -h Displays usage statement.
 When used with other options or operands, an error occurs. -i inactive Sets the number of days after a password expires until the account is locked.
 This value is assigned to new user accounts when they are created.
 The initial value is -1 .
 A value of -1 means that the account will not be locked after the password expires.
-Valid values are integers with value of -1 - 9999999999. -k difok Sets the minimum number of new characters (characters which were not present in the old password) that a new password must contain.
+Valid values are integers with value of $-1 - 9999999999$. -k difok Sets the minimum number of new characters (characters which were not present in the old password) that a new password must contain.
 The initial setting is 3.
+Valid values are integers with value of 0 - 9999999999.